 I found Keith Draws online.
 It was a great experience, working with an artist of such responsiveness and intelligence.
 It gave me a whole new perspective on the capacities of digital art.

 I can’t thank Keith enough for his patience and assistance, including with internal design and layout.
 Creating books for the new world of digital publishing is so engrossing and challenging, not for the faint-hearted, although it is getting easier all the time.
 And I especially want to thank Keith’s two daughters to whom he read the story and who especially loved the flying pony.

 The wildlife of Australia is especially important and valuable, because Australia was isolated for so long from the rest of the world.
-Only in Australia was the world of marsupials preserved.
+Only in Australia were hundreds of marsupial species able to survive.
 They had been long ago wiped out by human settlement and other non-marsupial predators on other continents.
 Creatures found in Australia by the first non-indigenous settlers seemed unbelievable: animals who carried their young around in pouches, fluffy bears who carried their babies on their backs and lived in the tree-tops, animals with bills like a duck which swam underwater.

 Not one of the indigenous Australian animals has been successfully domesticated.
 They still live in the wild, following their own ancient patterns of feeding, communicating and breeding.

 Quite apart from their intrinsic beauty they serve to remind us that planet Earth was not just designed for humans.
 Humanity is just one of the species once joined in a single natural world alongside other creatures with whom they co-existed.
 Australia is the last continent on earth where that relationship can still be glimpsed and understood.
 People in Australia who are committed to nature conservation struggle against rampant population growth, destruction of bushland and animal habitat, and the depredations of introduced species such as foxes, dogs and yes, cats.